D.J. Moore Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Season Stats

-- This season Moore has 40 catches (63 targets), leading his team with 513 receiving yards (85.5 per game) plus three touchdowns.
+- Moore's 513 receiving yards (85.5 per game) lead all receivers on the Panthers.
+He's been targeted 63 times and has registered 40 catches and three touchdowns.

-- Moore has been the target of 63 of his team's 224 passing attempts this season, or 28.1% of the target share.
+- So far this season, 28.1% of the 224 passes thrown by his team have gone Moore's way.

-- Moore (five red zone targets) has been the recipient of 20.8% of his team's 24 red zone pass attempts.
+- Moore has seen the ball thrown his way five times in the red zone this season, 20.8% of his team's 24 red zone pass attempts.

-- The Panthers, who rank 15th in the NFL in points scored, have attempted a pass 56.9% of the time while running the ball 43.1% of the time.
+- The Panthers, who rank 15th in the NFL in points scored, have dropped back to pass 56.9% of the time while running the football 43.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Giants.